 Students can choose any project, such as an essay, a short film, a poster/mural, a scratch coding project, a speech or a dance, a school fundraiser, or a petition, etc., as long as the topic relates to being kind to animals.
 (Check out previous year’s winning projects for ideas!)

-Every student who enters will receive a certificate and a every project will be awarded a prize.
+Every student who enters will receive a certificate and every project will be given a small prize.
 The overall winner will be determined by a people’s choice vote, and will be announced on 1st October, World Vegetarian Day.
 The entry that wins the People’s Choice Award will receive $1,000 for their school.

 Thank you to our wonderful sponsors!
 We could not have done it without you!

-We’re thrilled about the great feedback we have got from teachers, parents and students in previous years.
+We’re thrilled about the great feedback we have got from teachers, parents, and students over the years.

 “All the kids had great fun creating their entries.
 They loved how creative they could be.
 We had lots of great conversations about animals, ethics and sustainability.” – Christine from Sunnyhills School.

 “It’s been incredible for our school as they really celebrate our students’ success … and overall the culture created during that period was massive and a huge boost to School Spirit when we beat much larger schools … hopefully it’s challenged their perceptions and views they might have previously had.” – Llanyon Joe from Putaruru College.